oktadev/okta-blog/_source/_posts/2022-01-26-shopping-app-with-node-minio.md

 mc cp ~/Downloads/Product-4.jpg play/okta-commerce/
 ```

-**NOTE** : We have already created an okta-commerce bucket on play.minio.io and copied the assets used in this example, into this bucket.
+More details on the `mc cp` command can be found [here](https://docs.minio.io/docs/minio-client-complete-guide#cp).

 ## Access the MinIO assets programmatically

-There are two steps in programmatically accessing your assets inside your javascript application.
+There are two steps in programmatically accessing your assets inside your JavaScript application.

 ### Pointing to Minio Server with Keys